 Should Value Investors Buy These Transportation Stocks?

-One company value investors might notice is EuroDry (EDRY).
-EDRY is currently holding a Zacks Rank of #1 (Strong Buy) and a Value grade of A.
+One company to watch right now is Danaos (DAC).
+DAC is currently holding a Zacks Rank of #1 (Strong Buy) and a Value grade of A. The stock has a Forward P/E ratio of 3.43.
+This compares to its industry's average Forward P/E of 4.14.
+DAC's Forward P/E has been as high as 5.30 and as low as 1.62, with a median of 3.83, all within the past year.

-Another valuation metric that we should highlight is EDRY's P/B ratio of 0.94.
-Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks attractive against its industry's average P/B of 1.02.
-EDRY's P/B has been as high as 2.20 and as low as 0.35, with a median of 1, over the past year.
+Investors should also recognize that DAC has a P/B ratio of 0.78.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks attractive against its industry's average P/B of 0.98.
+Within the past 52 weeks, DAC's P/B has been as high as 1.19 and as low as 0.36, with a median of 0.81.

-Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
-Some people prefer this metric because sales are harder to manipulate on an income statement.
-This means it could be a truer performance indicator.
-EDRY has a P/S ratio of 1.28.
-This compares to its industry's average P/S of 1.47.

-Finally, we should also recognize that EDRY has a P/CF ratio of 2.51.
-This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
-EDRY's current P/CF looks attractive when compared to its industry's average P/CF of 6.29.
-Over the past year, EDRY's P/CF has been as high as 29.39 and as low as 2.28, with a median of 6.53.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that EuroDry and GasLog Partners are likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, EDRY and GLOP feels like a great value stock at the moment.
+These figures are just a handful of the metrics value investors tend to look at, but they help show that Danaos and Star Bulk Carriers are likely being undervalued right now.
+Considering this, as well as the strength of its earnings outlook, DAC and SBLK feels like a great value stock at the moment.

 Click to get this free report